jonathandewitt-dev/react-shadow-scope/README.md

 ### Tailwind

 Tailwind support is already built-in so you don't have to roll your own solution.
-Just make sure the Tailwind package is installed and set up as usual, and this package will encapsulate it in the shadow DOM.
+Just install and set up the Tailwind package as usual, and this package will encapsulate it in the shadow DOM.

 ```jsx
 <Tailwind slottedContent={children}>